Foods to Gain Weight

 The formula for weight gain is simple: eat more calories than you expend.

-If you have a fast metabolism or engage in strenuous activity, you may be putting yourself in a calorie deficit if you don’t consume enough to fulfill your needs.
+If you have a fast metabolism or engage in strenuous activity, you may put yourself in a calorie deficit if you don’t consume enough to fulfill your needs.

 Diets have been created using the 3,500 calories per pound rule.
 According to this rule, cutting 500 calories from your diet daily will result in one pound of fat loss or an increase per week.